-In the following, we provide some brief instructions on how to install and use PEoPL.
+In the following, we provide some brief instructions on how to get started with PEoPL.
 If you have any further questions please do not hesitate to contact us.
 Feedback, comments and hints to improve this tutorial are highly appreciated.

 MPS uses a projectional editor, which is quite different to what we know from editing text.
 The following links may help you getting started with MPS.

-We currently only provide a modified MPS version together with a PEoPL plugin bundle.
+We currently only provide a modified MPS version together with a PEoPL plugin bundle (i.e., you cannot use the original standalone of MPS provided by JetBrains).
 Sources can be found at github.
-This version supports C and stock MPS, but is unstable currently.

 - PEoPL-0.6 (modified MPS 3.3.6): Mac OS X, Linux, Windows